microsoft/AcademicContent/Azure University Tour/BigDataHOL/ReadMe.md

 The following are required to complete this HOL:

-- An Azure subscription, with which to perform Data Lake data-transfer exercises
+- An Azure subscription, which will be used to create the VM and and query Data Lake.
+Verified students can get access through [Azure for Students](http://aka.ms/azure5students).

 ### Resources